 – Metal ear numbered ear tags are also placed on each marmot at capture.
 They are put on the right ear on females, and the left ear on males.
 These tags can be read through binoculars if the individual marmot is at a distance of less than 20 meters.
 Reading these tags therefore calls for the recapture of the individual in most cases.
 These tags last longer than two years in most cases.

-Two type of visual marks are also used to keep track of the marmots, but unfortunately neither one is permanent:
+Two types of visual marks are also used to keep track of the marmots, but unfortunately neither one is permanent:

 – Colored ear tags are placed in the opposing ears of some adult marmots, that is the left ear for females, and the right ear for males.

-Once anesthetized, individuals are sexed, weighed with a spring scale, then several biometric variables are measured with a measuring tape or caliper such as the total length of the marmot (head and body without the tail) the width of the front and back paws, the width of the jaw, the size of the head at the cheek bone, and the width of the pelvis.
+Once captured, individuals are sexed, weighed with a spring scale, then several biometric variables are measured with a measuring tape or caliper such as the total length of the marmot (head and body without the tail) and the length of the tibia.

 Various samples are also taken at this time, such as blood samples, odor secretions, and in particular DNA samples necessary for DNA analysis.
 Two techniques are used for obtaining DNA, up until 1996 only fur was sampled, since that year skin samples have been taken as well.